iretiayo/dynamic_grasping_pybullet_v2/README.md

 ## Grasp Planning
 MoveIt! has problems planning a trajectory to the grasp pose returned by GraspIt! because it considers a grasp pose very close to a target as collision (even though there is actually some room).
 So we back off the grasp to get a pre-grasp.
-We then need to check two things:
+Assuming there is no obstacles between grasp and pre-grasp, we then need to check two things:
 - the pre-grasp is reachable with the target
 - the grasp is reachable without the target